nautsimon/my-first-freelancing-projects/README.md

 # My first freelancing projects
 *Here are a few toy projects and such that helped me learn how to make web applications*
 <br /><br />*All of these projects have either been transferred to another dev or are no longer maintained.
-For my most recent projects, scroll to the bottom of this README.

 --------------------